The Walsall FC Customer Charter...

 If a match is postponed before kick off, ticket holders will be entitled to free admission to the rearranged game.

-If a match abandoned after kick-off, spectators are entitled to half price admission to the rearranged match.
+If a match is abandoned after kick-off, spectators are entitled to half price admission to the rearranged match.

 7. ACCOMMODATING AWAY SUPPORTERS

 7.1 Walsall F.C. abides by all Football League Regulations governing the allocation of tickets to visiting clubs.